Welcome to Play With Your Food!

 I worked in restaurants for eleven years and have consequently grown to respect and love good food.
 I love cooking it, plating it, growing it, baking it, eating it, feeding it, and reaping the benefits of all the aforementioned activities.
 I like the rich history of traditional foods, and the continuous reinventions of modern cuisine.
 I appreciate the way meals bring people together in all cultures across the world, and I’m always excited to try new recipes from different regions of the globe.

-This semester, in order to fulfill the requirements of Nutrition and Society, I’m planning on integrating topics inspired by the curriculum, my own interests, and food culture into this blog in the form informational and entertaining posts.
-As you may have gathered from the name of this blog, I encourage everyone to strive to see meals as fun, memorable experiences, and I think that healthy food doesn’t have to live up to its bad reputation of drab tastelessness.
+As I work through the various stages of my career, I have periodically updated this blog to reflect my thoughts as they are affected by society and trends in health.
+I enjoy doing research for each post I make, and do my best to be informative and relevant.
+As you may have gathered from the name of this blog, I encourage everyone to strive to see meals as fun, memorable experiences, and I believe that healthy food doesn’t have to live up to its bad reputation of drab tastelessness.
 Bon appétit!